ckrol2/General-Motors-Project/README.md

 To Run:

 Download zip file (including csv files) and extract to a folder.
 Using Jupyter Notebook, run LinkedList.ipynb, then dataRead.ipynb, and finally plotter.ipynb.
-On runtime completion of the plotter the visualization will be available.
+On runtime completion of plotter the visualization will be available.

 ---------------------------------------------------------------